-The notion of a scalable, on-demand, pay-as-you go cloud infrastructure tends to be easy understood by the majority of today’s IT specialists.
-However, in order to fully reap the benefits from hosting solutions in the cloud you will have to rethink traditional ‘on-premises’ design approaches.
+The notion of a scalable, on-demand, pay-as-you-go cloud infrastructure tends to be easily understood by the majority of today’s IT specialists.
+However, in order to fully reap the benefits from hosting solutions in the cloud, you will have to rethink traditional ‘on-premises’ design approaches.
 This should happen for a variety of reasons with the most prominent ones the design-for-costs or the adoption of a design-for-failure approach.

 This is the first of a series of posts in which we will introduce you to a variety of entry-level AWS services on the example of architecting on AWS to build a common two-tier application deployment (e.g. mod_php LAMP).
 We will use the architecture to explain common infrastructure and application design patterns pertaining to cloud infrastructure.

 The VPC allows you to deploy services into segmented networks to reduce the vulnerability of your services to malicious attacks from the internet.
 Separating the network into public and private subnets allows you to safeguard the data tier behind a firewall and to only connect the web tier directly to the public internet.
 The VPC service provides flexible configuration options for routing and traffic management rules.
 Use an Internet Gateway to enables connectivity to the Internet for resources that are deployed within public subnets.

 In our reference design, we have spread all resources across two availability zones (AZ) to provide for redundancy and resilience to cater for unexpected outages or scheduled system maintenance.
 As such, each availability zone is hosting at least one instance per service, except for services that are redundant by design (e.g. Simple Storage Service, Elastic Load Balancer, Rote 53, etc.).